fchuffar/mylabstocks/doc/index.rst

 Prerequisites
 -------------

+Prior to installing MyLabStocks, a number of packages must be installed on your system.
+Git is used to retrieve MyLabStocks sources.
+MySQL and Apache ensure web and database services, it needs php5 and php5-curl packages.
+Tomcat6 will support advanced plasmid visualisation services (PlasMapper), it needs openjdk-6-jdk and ant.
+Finally, Blast is used to analyse sequences, it needs csh.

+On the targeted server type the following command under a terminal.

 .. code:: bash

-  sudo apt-get install git mysql-server apache2 php5 phpmyadmin php5-curl csh blast2 tomcat6 ant openjdk-6-jdk
+  sudo apt-get install git apache2 mysql-server php5 php5-curl tomcat6 ant openjdk-6-jdk blast2 csh
 ..

 Get MyLabStocks Sources
 ------------------------

+Git is used to retrieve MyLabStocks sources.
+On the targeted server type the following command under a terminal.

 .. code:: bash